Aviafly biplane with parallel Cash Out and Trenball panels

 Cons Requires effectively three to four times the per-round stake to run properly, meaning your €5 Classic rhythm becomes €15 to €20 per round with the Trenball lanes added.
 Not suitable for low-bankroll sessions, and the 5% edge is paid on every lane.

 The ranking that matters is: if you want the cheapest expected loss, switch cabinet.
 Aviator at 97% or Astronaut at 98% both beat Aviafly's 95% before any strategic decision is made.
-The reason to play Aviafly is the Trenball layer specifically, which no other cohort cabinet offers.
+The reason to play Aviafly is the Trenball layer in particular, which no other cohort cabinet offers.
 Pure Classic grinding on Aviafly is strictly worse than the same grind on Aviator or Astronaut.
 Trenball-only or Dual-Mode Play are the strategic cases where Aviafly's cost is justified by a product no other crash game sells.

 Classic Mode